Ozonator – Ozone Oxidation is Nature’s Sanitation Powerhouse

 - (O1) + (O2) = (O3)

-DEL Ozone systems duplicate this process with advanced technology that produces ozone safely, reliably, in controlled amounts, and effectively managed to achieve our disinfection objectives.
+DEL Ozone systems duplicate this process with advanced technology.
+It produces ozone safely, reliably, in controlled amounts, and effectively managed to achieve our disinfection objectives.

-Once a DEL system has delivered ozone through a disinfection system, it cleans the target water or produces ozone-enriched water to sanitize a surface through ozone oxidation.
+Once a DEL system has delivered ozone through a disinfection system, it cleans the target water.
+It then produces ozone-enriched water to sanitize a surface through ozone oxidation.

 The unstable third oxygen atom can combine with organic and inorganic molecules to destroy or change them through oxidation.
 This process happens almost instantaneously.
-For example, ozone in a swimming pool will kill Cryptosporidium parvum practically on contact, whereas chlorine in normal pool concentrations would take hours to kill it.
-Like chlorine, ozone is “used up” in the oxidation process, and has to be re-supplied.
+For example, ozone in a swimming pool will kill Cryptosporidium parvum practically on contact.
+Whereas chlorine in normal pool concentrations would take hours to kill it.
+Ozone is “used up” in the oxidation process like chlorine, and has to be re-supplied.